SemahBA/old_blog/content/home/experience.md

         Responsibilities include:

         * Learned alot about Cybersecurity
-        * Enhanced my skils in Cryptography and Digital Forensics
+        * Enhanced my skills in Cryptography and Digital Forensics
         * Learned more about Penetration Testing
 ---